DieTime/singleton/README.md

 For testing purposes, you can inherit a singleton from the interface and conveniently mock your singleton.

-> For mocking you need to add the definition   `SINGLETON_MOCK_ENABLED=1` in your build system or before including the library.
+> ❗For mocking you need to add the definition `SINGLETON_MOCK_ENABLED=1` in your build system or before including the library.

+> 👍 Without `SINGLETON_MOCK_ENABLED=1` definition, you won't get an overhead with interface inheritance and a virtual function table.

 ```cpp
 #define SINGLETON_MOCK_ENABLED 1